Copy of 2019_CJSO_49th_Drew_0745_web.jpg

 Roger Briscoe - Music Director Emeritus

-Visit our Support page to learn more information about how you can make a difference.
-Support the CJSO today!
+Visit our Support page to learn more about how you can make a difference.
+Support the Somerset Symphony Orchrstra today!

-If you have questions about how you can financially support the orchestra, contact Megan Helvering, our fundraising and grants coordinator..
+If you have questions about how you can financially support the orchestra, contact us at our web based contact form below or email us directly at soursomersetsymphonyorchestra.com.

 Drop us a line!